 Those responsible for the support of the lecture theatre have seen a marked reduction in call-outs and improvements to student feedback as David Neal, teaching space coordinator explained,

 “The upgrade to the teaching equipment has dramatically improved the learning environment; lecturers have commented on how much better the audio is in the space and how much clearer the presentation content is compared to the past.
 The fact that the operation of the theatre is now the same as in other teaching spaces has also resulted in fewer call outs for setup support, the lecturers simply come in and get on with delivering the lesson.”

-As far the Student Cinema society are concerned, it’s been business as usual, with the added benefit of more simplified operation of the system and an enhanced audio experience.
+As far as the Student Cinema society are concerned, it’s been business as usual, with the added benefit of a more simplified operation of the system and an enhanced audio experience.